 Mr Chen's other appointments include Adjunct Professor at the Chinese University of Hong Kong and the Harbin Institute of Technology in China.
-He is also a member of the Advisory Council of the Centre for Asset Management Research and Investments, National University of Singapore, and a director of Income Insurance Limited, iFast Corporation and Providend Holdings.
+He is also a member of the Advisory Council of the Centre for Asset Management Research and Investments, National University of Singapore, and a director of Income Insurance Limited and Providend Holding.